mvolkmann/blog/src/nushell.md

 ## Variables

+Variables in Nushell are distinct from environment variables.
+They are immutable, but they can be shadowed to have different values in different scopes.

 To set a variable, enter `let name = value`.
-Note that these are distinct from environment variables.
 Their scope is the context or block in which they are defined.

 To set a variable to the result of a command pipeline,